Indigenous Engagement and Inclusion

 - Devvelop an Indigenous specific communication plan

 - The LHIN will provide more frequent and specific information about the Indigenous focus to ensure there is an understanding of how these changes will affect health care services within the region

 The communities are building an Indigenous Inclusion and Reconcili-ACTION roadmap to ensure Indigenous health is at the forefront of this work across the health system

 - LHINs have an obligation to address Indigenous health as a priority

 - Given this expectation, the need to build a respectful strategy within the current climate is critical.
 Engagement and inclusion will be an important part of this process.

 An Indigenous Roadmap to guide our work:

-- A roadmap that outlines the process of Indigenous inclusion/ consultation to inform the work of Patients First during the period of LHIN renewal and change, and also throughout the period of planning and implementation.
+- A roadmap that outlines the process of Indigenous inclusion/ consultation to inform our work.

 - This roadmap will provide clear and consistent direction of when, how and where the Indigenous voice will be sought and integrated into our planning and work.

 - The roadmap journey will include the knowledge and experiences of Indigenous peoples, patient, and families, as well as peoples who deliver services, whether health or social, in the interest of building a current and regional knowledge base to inform the decision making processes moving forward.